Orin-beep/HOTSPOT/README.md

 # HOTSPOT

-HOTSPOT is a deep learning tool based on the Transformer model, specifically designed for predicting the hosts of plasmids. __To use HOTSPOT, you can easily input your plasmid DNA sequences (complete plasmids or contigs) into the program and then get the prediction results.__
+HOTSPOT is a deep learning tool based on the Transformer model, specifically designed for predicting the hosts of plasmids. __To use HOTSPOT, you can easily input your plasmid DNA sequences (complete plasmids or contigs) into the program and get the prediction results from phylum to species level.__